Open-Technology-Foundation/trim/README.md

 - Requires Bash shell (not POSIX sh compatible)
 - Uses Bash's `[:blank:]` character class which handles spaces and tabs but not all Unicode whitespace
-- When using `trimv` for variable assignment, there are standard Bash subprocess limitations
+- `trimv` must be sourced (not run as a script) for variable assignment to work, as subprocess environments cannot modify parent shell variables

 ## License